MichaelOE/homeassistant-stecagrid/README.md

 # Stecagrid
-Home Assistant custom integration for reading information from Steca StecaGrid inverters with proprietary RS485 protocol (Steca StecaGrid 8000+ 3ph)
+Home Assistant custom integration for reading information from Steca StecaGrid inverters with proprietary RS485 protocol (like ex. the StecaGrid 8000+ 3ph)

 [![BuyMeCoffee][buymecoffeebadge]][michaeloe-buymecoffee]

-This is still a work in progress, and being a complete rookie in this HA/python game makes this kinda try'n'catch project...

 ## Target
 The project is meant to get current power production from a StecaGrid 8000+ 3ph solar inverter